crossplane-contrib/provider-aws/CODE_GENERATION.md

 ### Referencer Fields

 In Crossplane, fields whose value can be taken from another CRD have two additional fields called `*Ref` and `*Selector`.
-At the moment, ACK doesn't know about them so we add them manually.
+At the moment, there is no metadata in neither ACK nor AWS SDK about these relations, so we need to define them manually.

-You'll see that `<CRDName>Parameters` struct has an inline field called `Custom<CRDName>Parameters` whose struct we left empty earlier.
-We'll add the additional fields there.
+Let's say you're working on `Route` resource and there is a parameter called `ApiId` in the CRD and its value can be taken from an `API` managed resource.

-Note that some fields are required and reference-able but we cannot mark them required since when a reference is given, their value is resolved after the creation.
-In such cases, we need to omit that field and put it under `Custom<CRDName>Parameters` alongside with its referencer and selector fields.
-To ignore, you need to add the following in `generator-config.yaml` like the following:
+In order to define the relation, we first make ACK omit the field from the code generation by adding the instances of SDK calls it exists in like the following in `generator-config.yaml`:

 ```yaml
 ignore: